-MUSC 3082.
-Music in the Middle School (4-8).
-Designed to acquaint the music education major with the curriculum structure, materials, and methods of teaching music in the middle grades.
-Prerequisite: MUSC 3071.
-Offered every three semesters.
+MUSC 3090.
+Music in the Elementary School.
+This course is designed to acquaint the student with the curriculum, materials, and methods of teaching music in preschool through elementary grades.
 (3-0-3)

 MUSC 3093.
 Choral Music in the Secondary School.
 A course involved with materials and methods necessary in conducting a secondary choral music program.
 Prerequisites: MUSC 3071 and 3082.
 Offered every three semesters.
 (2-0-2)